Calgary Girls Charter School Board

 All members of the public are invited to attend Charter Board meetings in the capacity of observers.
 Please RSVP to Wendy Juergens indicating your attendance.
 Individuals who wish to have an item placed on the agenda or who wish to make a presentation to the Charter Board are also asked to contact the Secretary-Treasurer at email@example.com at least 2 weeks in advance of the Board meeting.

-June 13 Board Planning Retreat, Organizational Meeting, Regular Board Meeting and Board Appreciation
+June 12, 2022 – Board Planning Retreat, Organizational Meeting and Regular Board Meeting

 BOARD OF DIRECTORS